hel-mefe/Nginx-similar-webserver-42/README.md

 ## IMPORTANT ##
-if there is index file listen_directory does not work even if it on.
+- if there is index file listen_directory does not work even if it on.
+- infinite loop redirection checker is not correct.
+-